tonychiesa92/BAmazonCLI/README.md

 ### Overview

-BAmazon is a CLI-based storefront using a MySQL database backend.
+BAmazon is a Amazon "like" CLI-based storefront using a MySQL database backend.

 ### Technologies